-In 2019 Power Street was funded by The Bartol Foundation and The Resist Foundation to offer free adult theater classes taught in both English and Spanish at West Kensington Ministry.
-Students explored Experimental Theater with founder Gabriela Sanchez and Bilingual Playwriting with Erlina Ortiz.
-The program was inspired by the lack of opportunity to escape daily life that happens naturally as we get older - we envisioned this program as an opportunity to return to imagination and play.
+In 2019 Power Street was funded by The Bartol Foundation and The Resist Foundation to offer free bilingual adult theater classes taught in both English and Spanish at West Kensington Ministry.
+Students explored Experimental Theater with Gabriela Sanchez and Playwriting with Erlina Ortiz.
+The program was inspired by the lack of opportunity to escape daily life that happens naturally as we get older - we envisioned this program as an opportunity for adults to return to imagination and play.

 Tierra y Cuerpo is a program designed to both teach adults the basics of theater writing and performance, but also to bring together people from all different backgrounds.
 Though classes are held in West Kensington, there are participants from South Jersey and the Philadelphia suburbs.
 Even for the students from the neighborhood, it gives them more familiar faces to look for while navigating their days.